zagg-protocol/zagg-core/README.md

 # What is ZAGG Protocol?
+> WIP.
+This is being updated as you read

-ZAGG Protocol’s implementation of enterprise-grade privacy on public blockchain is designed to drive blockchain to mainstream enterprise-oriented payments and settlement use cases.
+ZAGG Protocol’s implementation of enterprise-grade privacy on public blockchain is designed to mainstream enterprise-oriented payments and settlement use cases in blockchain.

 ZAGG Protocol is building a novel privacy-preserving Blockchain.
 Innovations in ZAGG Protocol bring privacy to public blockchain through a hybrid model of tracking assets and values on the blockchain with both Accounts and UTXOs.This solution adapts the privacy and robustness of the UTXO model’s construct to build a flexible and programmable account-based blockchain.

+Implementing privacy on account-based blockchains without leaking data and securing against double spend is a challenge with existing technology.
+Innovations in ZAGG Protocol bring privacy to public blockchain through a hybrid model of tracking assets and values on the blockchain with both Accounts and UTXOs.
+This solution adapts the privacy and robustness of the UTXO model’s construct to build a flexible and programmable account-based blockchain.
+The protocol also introduces the concept of Integrated subchains that will allow for nodes to privately transact one-to-one or in a coalition group within public chain without side chains/off-chains while allowing for mathematically provable assertions about effects of the private transactions without leaking information about the private transactions or coalitions.

 ZAGG Protocol is based on [stellar](https://github.com/stellar) and [Bitcoin](https://github.com/bitcoin/bitcoin) code, it intends to add enterprise-grade privacy through Zero Knowledge Proofs (ZKPs).